cosmos/cosmos-sdk/docs/architecture/adr-011-generalize-genesis-accounts.md

 type ModuleAccount struct {
     ...
 ```
-The auth codec definition:
+The `auth` codec definition:

 ```go
 var ModuleCdc *codec.Codec

 func init() {
     ModuleCdc = codec.New()
     // register module msg's and Account interface
     ...
 	// leave the codec unsealed
 }

 // RegisterAccountTypeCodec registers an external account type defined in another module for the internal ModuleCdc. func RegisterAccountTypeCodec(o interface{}, name string) {
 	ModuleCdc.RegisterConcrete(o, name, nil)
 }
 ```

-#### 3) genesis validation for custom account types
+### 3) Genesis validation for custom account types

 Modules implement a `ValidateGenesis` method.
-As auth does not know of account implementations, accounts will need to validate themselves.
+As `auth` does not know of account implementations, accounts will need to validate themselves.

 We will add a `Validate` method to the `auth.Account` interface.

-Then auth.ValidateGenesis becomes:
+Then the `auth` `ValidateGenesis` function becomes:

 ```go
 // ValidateGenesis performs basic validation of auth genesis data returning an
 // error for any failed validation criteria.